uniworld-io/developer-docs/docs/unw.md

 ---
 id: unw
-title: Uni Coin - UNW
+title: UniWorld Token - UNW
-sidebar_label: UNW
+sidebar_label: UniWorld Token
 ---

 ## UNW

-UNW (Uni Cash or Uni Coin) is the native coin on the UniChain network, just like ETH on Ethereum.
+UNW (UniWorld Token) is the native coin on the UniChain network, just like ETH on Ethereum.
 Unlike other networks, UNW can not be mined.
 It’s distributed from UniWorld organization - the founder of UniChain and borned via network rewards.
 The total supply of UNW is 1.000.000.000 (in word: one billion) and the coin in curriculum is 300.000.000 UNW.
 The coin borned in network rewards will be balanced with the coin burnt from network activities (transaction fee, deploy smart contract, issue token …) and the inflation rate should be nearly zero percent.